Home » Gender services

 - Go back on a different day of the week.

-- Document the name of the person who mistreated you and call the office to report your experience to management.
+- Document the name of the person and call the office to report your experience to management.

-- Overall, whenever you are going to do another step in the name change process, we recommend planning a way to do something nice for yourself afterward.
-You are undertaking a sometimes long and generally expensive process.
-You always deserve care, support, and rest, but especially while you navigate these systems.
+- Remember, you are undertaking a long and expensive process.
+You deserve care, support, and rest, especially while you navigate these systems.

 Name-Change FAQ: